Boeing docks crew capsule to space station in test do-over

 Before letting Starliner get close to the space station Friday, Boeing ground controllers practiced maneuvering the capsule and tested its robotic vision system.
 Everything checked out well, Boeing said, except for a cooling loop and the two failed thrusters.
 The capsule held a steady temperature, however, and had plenty of other thrusters for steering.

 Once Starliner was within 10 miles (15 kilometers) of the space station, Boeing flight controllers in Houston could see the space station through the capsule’s cameras.
 “We’re waving.
-Can you see us?” joked station astronaut Bob Hines.
+Can you see us?” joked Hines.

 The gleaming white-with-blue-trim capsule hovered 33 feet (10 meters) from the station for close to two hours — considerably longer than planned — as flight controllers adjusted its docking ring and ensured everything else was in order.
 When the green light finally came, Starliner closed the gap in four minutes, eliciting cheers in Boeing’s control center.
 Applause erupted once the latches were tightly secured.